HeyYoWhatBro/Not-Raid/README.md

 Support Any Computer,Phone,Rdp

 npm install For Install package

-Node start.js to run raid
+Node start to run raid